Rob-H/deploybot/README.md

 - `port`: the port number you wish the web service to use
 - `logFolder`: where you wish the logs to be stored
 - `storePath`: where the database file is stored

+Optionally you can also setup basic authentication for the deployment notification endpoint using the following options (both must be specified)
+- `apiUserName`: username used to secure the deploy notification endpoint
+- `apiPassword`: password used to secure the deploy notification endpoint

 ## Quick start
     npm install slack-deploy-bot -g